RAbu-Salma/rabu-salma.github.io/index.md

 ### Publications
 1.	**Ruba Abu-Salma**, Junghyun Choy, Alisa Frik, and Julia Bernd.
 “They Didn't Buy Their Smart TV to Watch Me with the Kids”:
-Comparing Nannies' and Parents' Privacy Threat Models for Smart Home Devices, ACM Transactions on Computer-Human Interaction (TOCHI), 2024.
+Comparing Nannies' and Parents' Privacy Threat Models for Smart Home Devices.
+In ACM Transactions on Computer-Human Interaction (TOCHI), 2024.

 1. Mohammad Tahaei, Daricia Wilkinson, Alisa Frik, Michael Muller, **Ruba Abu-Salma**, and Lauren Wilcox.
 Surveys Considered Harmful?
 Reflecting on the Use of Surveys in AI Research, Development, and Governance.
 In Proceedings of AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society (AIES), Santa Clara, CA, USA, 2024.